yxhuang/Study-notes/README.md

 Study-notes
 ===========

-Study notes for Linux(Ubuntu), R, STATA, Matlab, Python and Git ingeneral.
+Study notes for WSL、Linux(Ubuntu), R, STATA, Matlab, Python and Git in general.